molorane/sesotho-bible-apks/README.md

 - v7.apk - Android 7 Nougat

-> **WARNING**: This app is still a work in progress. you will experience some inconsistencies while using it. when that happens, close the app and open it again.

->[!WARNING]
->This is a warning

-> **⚠ WARNING: Aliens are coming.**
-> A description of the colour, smell and dangerous behaviour of the aliens.

 | ⚠ WARNING:  This app is still a work in progress. you will experience some inconsistencies while using it. when that happens, close the app and open it again. |
 | --- |

 # Enjoy and God bless you.